A new axiomatics for masures: General properties of the intersection of two apartments

 \subsection{Existence of isomorphisms of apartments fixing a convex set}

-In this section, we study, if $A$ is an apartment and $P\subset \A\cap A$, the existence of isomorphisms of apartments $\A\overset{P}{\rightarrow}A$.
+Let $A$ be an apartment and $P\subset \A\cap A$.
+In this section, we study the existence of isomorphisms of apartments $\A\overset{P}{\rightarrow}A$.
 We give a sufficient condition of existence of such an isomorphism in Proposition~\ref{propIsomorphisms fixant une partie convexe}.
 The existence of an isomorphism $A\overset{A\cap \A}{\rightarrow} \A$ when $A$ and $\A$ share a generic ray will be a particular case of this Proposition, see Theorem~\ref{thmIntersection enclose fort}.
 In the affine case, this will be a first step to prove that for all apartment $A$, there exists an isomorphism $A\overset{A\cap \A}{\rightarrow} \A$.